Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: General gravitational field

 one can decompose the tidal tensor into the following parts

 which we shall call respectively, the longitudinal mode, the transverse scalar mode\footnote{Also called breathing mode.}, the vector mode, and the transverse tensor mode.
-From their definition, the vector and the transverse tensor modes satisfy $\Kv_a u^a = \Kv_a n^a = 0$, $\Ktt_{ab} u^b = \Ktt_{ab} n^b = 0$, and $g^{ab} \Ktt_{ab} = 0$; thus they have two independent components each.
-The longitudinal and transverse scalar modes comprise one polarization mode each; while the vector mode and transverse tensor mode comprise two polarization modes each, one for each independent component.
+From their definition, the vector and the transverse tensor modes satisfy $\Kv_a u^a = \Kv_a n^a = 0$, $\Ktt_{ab} u^b = \Ktt_{ab} n^b = 0$, and $g^{ab} \Ktt_{ab} = 0$; thus, each of them has two independent components.
+The longitudinal and transverse scalar modes comprise one polarization mode each; while the vector mode and transverse tensor mode comprise two polarization modes apiece, one for each independent component.
 In terms of the polarization modes, the tidal tensor gives

-The physical effects of the polarization modes stem from the foregoing equation and from~\eqref{eq:relative-acceleration}.
-A small cloud of test particles initially at rest, tends to: elongate longitudinally due to $\Kl$; expand or compress transversally due to a positive or negative $\Ks$, respectively; elongate along a longitudinal-transverse direction due to $\Kv$; and elongate along a transverse direction due to $\Ktt$.
+The physical effects of the polarization modes stem from the foregoing equation and from the equation of geodesic deviation~\eqref{eq:relative-acceleration}.
+A small cloud of test particles initially at rest tends to: elongate longitudinally due to $\Kl$; expand or compress transversally due to a positive or negative $\Ks$, respectively; elongate and compress respectively along two mutually orthogonal longitudinal-transverse directions due to $\Kv$; and elongate and compress respectively along two mutually orthogonal transverse directions due to $\Ktt$.
+The foregoing can be readily seen if one uses an orthonormal frame adapted to $u$ and $n$ (cf. \cite{szekeres1965gravitational}) or specific coordinate systems adapted to the wave (cf., e.g., \S 11.4.3 of \cite{will2018theory} or \cite{fortini1982fermi, rakhmanov2014fermi}).
 The modes defined here correspond with those defined in the seminal work~\cite{eardley1973gravitational} (cf. their \S V A) for linearized plane waves with null propagation as follows: $\Kl$ corresponds to their $p_1$; the two components $\Kv_I$ correspond to their $p_2$ and $p_3$; two independent components $\Ktt_{IJ}$ correspond to their $p_4$ and $p_5$; and $\Ks$ corresponds to their $p_6$.

-Not all the parts of the Riemann tensor contribute equally to each of the polarization modes.
-In fact, the irreducible decomposition of the Riemann tensor (cf., e.g., \S 3.5 of \cite{stephani2003exact}) allows one to write

-where $C_{abcd}$ is the Weyl tensor, $S_{ab} = R_{ab} - (R/4) g_{ab}$ is the traceless Ricci tensor, and $R$ is the scalar curvature.
-It stands out that the scalar curvature does not contribute to the vector and transverse tensor modes.

-Similarly, not all kinematical tensors contribute equally to the polarization modes.
+Not all the kinematical tensors contribute equally to the polarization modes.
 From the expression for the tidal tensor in terms of the kinematical tensors~\eqref{eq:tidal-tensor_in-terms-of_kinematical-tensors}, it follows that